-Alternatively, have the mentors create a list of all the forms of communication used by them and their mentee (face-to-face meetings, e-mail, sticky notes, phone calls, etc).
-Organize the resulting list by types of communication and assign each type to a group of two to three mentors.
-Each sub-group should then discuss ways each method can be improved..
-At the end, have each smaller group report to the entire group.
+Alternatively, have the mentors create a list of the modes of communication used by them and their mentee (face to face meetings, e-mail, sticky notes, phone calls, etc.).
+Assign each mode of communication to a group of two to three mentors.
+Each smaller group should then discuss ways each method can be improved.
+At the end, have each smaller group report to the larger group.
 Record all ideas on the whiteboard or flip chart.
 You may want to send a compiled list to the entire group.